Setting Up League Standings: Points Systems, Tiebreakers & Playoff Seeding

 How many teams make your playoffs depends on your total team count and what you want the regular season to mean.
 The general principle: if too many teams make playoffs, the regular season becomes meaningless in the second half.
 If too few teams make it, teams get eliminated early and stop showing up.

 The 50-75% range is a reasonable target: enough teams to make the playoff push feel inclusive, not so many that finishing seventh versus fourth feels pointless.
-I've seen leagues where 10 of 12 teams made playoffs, and by Week 6 half the teams had mentally checked out because they were already in.
+At HAHL we run single-elimination playoffs in each division, with seeding driven by regular-season standings.
+The point of cutting a few teams out isn't punishment—it's to keep Week 9 of the regular season feeling like Week 9, not a glorified shootout practice.

 For multi-division leagues, giving division winners automatic playoff seeding—regardless of overall points—keeps divisional races competitive through the end of the regular season.
 A division where the winner is always locked up by Week 10 is a division where nobody's showing up at 100% in November.